refinedev/refine/documentation/docs/packages/cli/index.md

 :::info

-**refine** CLI will only show the packages that are installed in your project.
+**Refine** CLI will only show the packages that are installed in your project.

 :::